HeavyFalcon678/CrunchLabs-Hack-Pack-Label-Maker-Custom-Image-Plotter-Hack/README.md

   **Description:** The overall drawing width in stepper motor steps.
   **Default:** `1350`

+  - `--threshold_factor`
+    **Description:** The threshold factor used to determine if a pixel is dark or light relative to the image's average brightness.
+The default value of 1.0 means that a pixel is considered dark if its brightness is above or below the average brightness of the image (depending on the value of --draw_dark_pixels).
+    **Default:** `1.0`

 After running the command, the program will process the image, display a plot of the generated bitmap, and output a code file (formatted as a C array) in your current directory.
 Follow the on-screen instructions, and then upload the generated code to your Arduino Nano using the Arduino IDE or CrunchLabs.